 Hawes Mechanical Television Archive by James T. Hawes, AA9DT

-How Col-R-Tel Works
+How Col-R-Tel Works, Part 4

 Col-R-Tel Motor-Control Section